-It seems that the usual thing to do when sleeping was to sleep naked- naked except for some kind of head covering.
+It seems that the usual thing for a woman to do when sleeping,

+was to sleep naked- naked except for some kind of head covering.

 The latest medical thinking believed that much of the body's heat

 the head should remain covered.

 The image at the right comes from a German manuscript, the Manesse